crawlwp/mihdan-index-now/readme.txt

 See the documentation available from each search engine for more details about IndexNow.

 == Changelog ==

+= 1.1.5 (05.11.2021) =
+* Fixed bug with current time for Log table
+* Remove Log table on plugin uninstall
+* Set minimum requirement PHP version to 7.1

 = 1.1.4 (03.11.2021) =
 * Added support for WooCommerce products and other CPT